Chinese Catalpa

 Catalpa ovata

-Catalpa — Chinese (Catalpa ovata) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–30 ft tall and 20–30 ft wide, and needs low to medium water.
+Chinese Catalpa (Catalpa ovata) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–30 ft tall and 20–30 ft wide, fast-growing, needs low to medium water, and prefers full sun.

 Photos